Let’s talk about weight. Everybody talks about gaining it or losing it. Is your body at your ideal weight? Why not?

 What about the experts that tell you that you have to eat less and exercise more in order to lose weight?
-Then you do that, but nothing happens.
+Then you do that, but nothing happens – or, like in my own case, you actually start gaining weight, and rapidly.
 Well, there could be a number of reasons behind your weight in that instance.
 Your subconscious belief may be that it’s unsafe for you to be slim or attractive, and so in order to be safe, your autonomic nervous system – which is a part of your greater unconscious mind – refuses to release that extra weight, no matter what you do.
 Until you address the subconscious fear of danger in being slim and attractive, you’ll continue frustrating yourself with efforts beyond belief to release the extra pounds, to no avail.
 Your willpower exists in that tiny 3% area of your conscious mind – that is no match for the 97% of your subconscious and unconscious mind that exists to keep you safe – even if it’s really even more unsafe for you to stay overweight.

 Other times, we may have seen a loved one become ill and “waste away.”
 The subconscious program created in that scenario becomes the belief “I have to get deathly sick in order to lose any weight.”
 Consciously, you realize that’s not true, but your subconscious mind has some weird ideas.
 Consequently, you may find that every time you begin to release excess weight, you find yourself either sick or injured… and then your unconscious mind puts the breaks on the weight loss and puts the weight back on you, so you’ll get better.